rohanmaniwade/simpleThesis-typst/simple-thesis/08_shaker_tests.typ

 #import "template.typ": thesis
 #import "@preview/subpar:0.2.2"

+#pagebreak()

 = Shaker Table Tests

-[ADD IMAGES]

 The accelerated PSD profiles developed in the previous chapters were validated experimentally on a uniaxial electrodynamic shaker.
-The purpose of these tests was to reproduce the accelerated vibration environment on hardware, measure the structural responses on the backend PCB, and verify whether the accelerated PSDs generated in software can be stably executed in closed loop control.
-The shaker tests also provided the measured data required to compute the Fatigue Damage Spectrum and the Extreme Response Spectrum directly from hardware, which was essential for evaluating the equivalence between the analytical predictions and the physical test responses.
+The purpose of these tests was to reproduce the accelerated vibration environment on the PCB, measure the structural responses, and verify whether the accelerated PSDs generated in software can be stably executed in closed loop control.
+The shaker setup also accomodated data acquisition for response measurement, which can be used for the computation of FDS, which was essential for evaluating the damage equivalence between the analytical predictions and the physical test responses.

 == Shaker System

+#figure(
+box(stroke: 1pt + black)[
+  #image("../../Images/Shaker test pictures/shaker.jpg", width: 60mm)
+],
+caption: [TIRA uni-axial electrodynamic shaker], )<tirashaker>

 The experimental tests were carried out using a uniaxial electrodynamic shaker system, the TIRA TV 55240 LS 340, which provides controlled broadband random excitation suitable for durability of lightweight electronic assemblies.
 The system supports operation from 2 Hz to 3000 Hz and delivers a sinusoidal force capacity of approximately 4 KN, which is more than sufficient for exciting the backend PCB and the fixture assembly encasing it.
+[VERIFY WHETHER THIS IS THE RIGHT ONE]

 The shaker is driven by a matched power amplifier and includes forced air cooling, automatic armature centering and standard vibration test safety features.
 These characteristics ensure stable operation during long duration random vibration tests while maintaining control accuracy.
 Detailed hardware specifications and dimensional data for the shaker, amplifier, and cooling unit are provided in the appendix.
 [INSERT APPENDIX ENTRY]